 Repotting Fiddle Leaf Figs – the Essentials

-Smaller Fiddle Leaf Figs require repotting once per year in early spring, while older plants need repotting every one to two years depending on their growth rate.
+Smaller Fiddle Leaf Figs require repotting once yearly in early spring, while older plants need repotting every one to two years, depending on their growth rate.
 Choose a new pot large enough to accommodate the plant’s size and growth rate.
 Repot into well-draining soil and water after repotting.

 Why Repotting Fiddle Leaf Figs Is Necessary

 Repotting may seem like another care task to tick off the list, but the process is essential for your plant’s health and continued growth.
 This is especially true for Fiddle Leaf Figs that outgrow their pots quickly (or these recently propagated) and often require more space.

 There are many reasons why repotting is necessary, but these three are the most important: